shshaw/HalfDollar.js/README.md

 *A micro replacement for jQuery using modern browser methods.*

-There are plenty of times where manually working out bugs and fallbacks with vanilla Javascript can be painful and time consuming, but using 50kb+ worth of jQuery just isn't worth it.
-Creating a custom build of jQuery with only the desired modules can still leave you with a 30+kb file.
+Working with vanilla Javascript can be painful and time consuming, but using 50kb+ worth of jQuery is overkill for a few DOM manipulations.
+Creating a custom build of jQuery with only the desired modules can still produce a 30+kb file.

-With HalfDollar.js, you can use the familiar jQuery API in modern browsers, but at a fraction of the size (7.7kb minified, 2.7kb gzipped!).
-The goal is not full feature-parity, but lightweight DOM access.
+HalfDollar.js gives you most of the familiar jQuery API in modern browsers, but at a fraction of the size (7.9kb minified, 2.8kb gzipped!).
+The goal is not full feature-parity, but simple & lightweight DOM access.

 **Browser Support:** IE9+ and last 2 browser versions